hypengw/hypengw.github.io/content/post/cpp-rust-trait.en.md

 Though it wasn't an urgent need, I put it aside.
 Recently, I tried to implement it in a simple way.

 ## Rust Trait
-Let's first look at an example of rust traits.
+Let's first look at an example of rust trait.
 Simply put, it's about *defining interfaces, implementing interfaces, and interface polymorphism*.
 Actually, `c++` already has a complete inheritance paradigm to implement these requirements - *virtual interface, inheritance implementation, virtual polymorphism*.
 However, virtual functions require forced dynamic dispatch and add virtual table pointers to class instances.